sendbird/sendbird-chat-sample-android/groupchannel-freeze-unfreeze/README.md

 # Freeze and Unfreeze in a group channel

-This sample with UI components demonstrates how to freeze and unfreeze in a group channel on Sendbird Chat SDK for Android.
+This code sample with UI components demonstrates how to freeze and unfreeze in a group channel on Sendbird Chat SDK for Android.

 ## Prerequisites
 + Android Studio